moosethegoose2213/Non-Metal-Safari-Extensions/README.md

 # Non-Metal-Safari-Extensions

+## THIS ISSUE HAS BEEN FIXED.
+THIS UTILITY IS NO LONGER NEEDED ON BIG SUR OR NEWER!
-A very simple utility to work around the inability to enable or disable Safari Extensions on non-Metal Macs.
+A very simple (outdated) utility to work around the inability to enable or disable Safari Extensions on non-Metal Macs.

 ![Screen Shot 2021-07-15 at 1 58 50 AM](https://user-images.githubusercontent.com/72932987/125743652-3ebbed26-ea11-4557-9e23-9a73b9a6448d.png)